mjawad76/azure-deployment/README.md

 https://github.com/PrayerTimeResearch/PrayerTimeAPI

-I use this data to make the table.
+I used this api to get the data and make the table.